simrvprojects/SimRVPedigree/cran-comments.md

 ##Resubmission
+In this resubmission I have:

+ * fixed the reference in the 'Description' field of the DESCRIPTION file to be of the form: authors (year) <doi...>, and

+ * changed the 'Depends' field in the DESCRIPTION file to R (>= 3.4.0).
+Previously, it was R (>= 3.4.2).

+##Resubmission
 In this resubmission I have updated a reference in AgeSpecififc_Hazards.Rd, which had prompted the following error message:

  Found the following (possibly) invalid URLs: